overture-stack/iobio-components/packages/iobio-react-components/README.md

 ## React Components

-- This package exports a set of React + Typescript components for integrating the iobio-charts library.
-Iobio Charts are using Web Components and Custom Elements in their implementation which need adaptation to work with React.
+- This package exports a set of React + TypeScript components to facilitate the integration of the Iobio Charts library of "web components" into your UI app.

 - The Demo App at `iobio-components/apps/bam.iobio` shows an example integration which closely mirrors the integration at bam.iobio.io